skuperuser/game2server/README.md

 ## Why?
 This project was made because I wanted to run a game on my cloud-hosted server but couldn't, as i was stuck in some docker environment with limited tools available and no package manager.
+![readme-image](readme-image.png)

 ## How Does It Work?
 Alpinecraft leverages proot, a user-space implementation of chroot, to create **a lightweight Linux environment** within the (game) server.
 This allows you to install and run additional software, turning your game server into a Linux server capable of hosting a variety of applications beyond just what you bought it for.
-![readme-image](readme-image.png)

-## To change your environment, follow these steps:
+## To get started, follow these steps:
  1. Stop your server.
  2. Take a look at your server's startup args.
  3. Copy all files to the directory containing the executable for your server.
  4. Replace your server's executable's contents with the contents of copycontents.txt.
  5. (Re)start your server.

 ## For example: